eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/agent_edc.md

 The following contract definition exposes upcoming (skill) assets under the previously installed (skill) policy.
 It does that for both catalogue/offer requests (access policy) and actual agent-based transfers (contract policy).
 Usually, this makes sense as the party being able to receive and offer should also be able to negotiate a transfer to (here: execute) it.
-Note that we foresee a "custom" asset property "cx-common:publishedUnderContract" with which all agent assets can be explictely "assigned" to a contract.
+Note that this contract foresees a "custom" asset property "cx-common:publishedUnderContract" with which all agent assets can be explictely "assigned" to a contract.

 ```console